sharon-artisan/accredify-assessment/README.md

 # Accredify Assessment

 ## Description
-Accredify Assessment is a web application that allows users to manage their career goals and track their progress towards those goals.
-It provides a user-friendly interface for users to create and manage their goals, as well as upload and track their documents related to their career.
+This is a submission for Accredify - Technical Assessment for Frontend Developer 2024.

 ## Installation
-To install and run the Accredify Assessment application locally, follow these steps:
+To install and run this project application locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/sharon-artisan/accredify-assessment.git`
 2. Navigate to the project directory: `cd accredify-assessment`